-OVERTIME - Time worked in excess of 40 hours in a workweek is considered overtime.
+- C. OVERTIME Time worked in excess of 40 hours in a workweek is considered overtime.
 Because of budget constraints, every effort must be made to avoid overtime hours for nonexempt employees.
 If you find that you cannot complete your duties within a 40-hour workweek, discuss this with your supervisor.
-Should overtime occur the staffer would be paid at one and one half times his regular hourly rate of pay for time worked in excess of 40 hours.

-C. SALARIES: Salaries are determined by the Executive Director based on budget allocations and salary framework.
+Should overtime occur, the staffer would be paid at one and one half times his regular hourly rate of pay for time worked in excess of 40 hours. - D. SALARIES: The Executive Director, based on budget allocations and salary framework, determines Salaries.
 Salary increases are similarly determined.
 All salaries are reviewed when project budgets are being prepared for the next year.
-NCPreK - Compensation is based on NC PreK salary chart.
+NCPreK Compensation is based on NC PreK salary chart.